segmentio/segment-docs/src/connections/destinations/catalog/google-tag-manager/index.md

 4. GTM loads on any pages where your Segment snippet is initialized and `analytics.page` is called in client-side JavaScript.
 Once you've turned on GTM through Segment, you can use Segment `track` events to populate the GTM `dataLayer`, and remove the GTML snippet from your page.

 > info ""
 > Segment recommends that you load GTM through Segment rather than loading Segment inside of GTM.
-When you load Segment through GTM, it will limit our ability to help troubleshoot should you experience any technical issues.
+When you load Segment through GTM, it limits Segment's ability to help troubleshoot.

 ## Page
 If you're not familiar with the Segment Specs, take a look to understand what the [Page method](/docs/connections/spec/page/) does.
 An example call would look like: